-As a father, I realized that I now had to educate my son, about what competition really is about and how to properly embrace the prospect of losing.
+As a father, I realized that I now had to educate my son about what competition really is and how to properly embrace the prospect of losing.
 Even in my practice, I encounter adults who don’t know how to deal with competition.
-The idea of failing or being left behind is so terrifying to them, that they either become severely stressed or they become depressed and check out from pursuing any meaningful goals.
+The idea of failing or being left behind is so terrifying, that they either become severely stressed or they become depressed and check out from pursuing any meaningful goals.

-In my previous post I discussed the importance of unconditional self acceptance, specifically pertaining to the importance of seeing ourselves as worthwhile just because, as opposed to defining our worth based on our achievements or lack there of.
-So what do people who can’t stand competition do when faced with competition?
-They are usually presented with two options, the first would be to not compete, while the second (being the route my six year old choose) is to cheat.
+In my previous post, I discussed the importance of unconditional self-acceptance, specifically pertaining to the importance of seeing ourselves as worthwhile just because, as opposed to defining our worth based on our achievements or lack thereof.
+So what do people who are afraid of competition do when faced with any competition?
+They are usually presented with two options, the first would be to not compete, while the second (being the route my six-year-old) is to cheat.

 Cheating is actually more dangerous for the cheater than those being cheated on or against.
-This is because, sooner or later the truth would be discovered and the cheater would become exposed and held accountable.
+This is because sooner or later the truth would be discovered and the cheater will become exposed and held accountable.
 However even more damning, most people who have spent their life cheating are usually left disillusioned with being made to start from where they left off before they began cheating.
 This is because they have very little understanding of who they are and what they are truly capable of doing.
-They have been cheating for so long that they bought into the illusion created by their ego that they were actually that good at what they did.
-The best thing that happened to my son last evening was that his sister wasn’t having any of his bullying and she let it be known through out the household.
+They have been cheating for so long that they bought into the illusion created by their ego that they were actually good at what they did.
+The best thing that happened to my son yesterday evening was that his sister wasn’t having any of his bullyings and she let it be known throughout the household.

-Competition is a good thing, because it gives us a realistic frame of reference to how well we are living up to our best in any facet of our lives.
-Ultimately our greatest adversary is our ego, because at a fundamental level, our ego desires to portray to our minds a world where everything goes our way with little to no struggles.
-The adult in us, knows better.
-It knows that despite all our leanings we still know very little about the world around us, and so therefore there is always room for improvement.
+Competition is a good thing because it gives us a realistic frame of reference to how well we are living up to our best in any facet of our lives.
+Ultimately we are in competition with ourselves, and our greatest adversary is our own ego because, at a fundamental level, our ego desires to exist in a world where everything goes our way and we have little to no struggles.
+The adult in us knows better.
+It knows that despite all our leanings we still know very little about the world around us, and so, therefore, there is always room for improvement.